-I enjoy interviews as they always force me to deeply consider my thoughts, sharpen my ability to express them, while sincerely appreciating the views of others.
+I enjoy interviews as they always force me to deeply consider my thoughts and sharpen my ability to express them while sincerely appreciating the views of others.

 Here is the September 20, 2017 interview:

 4. August 28 Interview on CBC Radio’s The Current regarding Ontario Elementary Teachers Union wanting to rename schools named after Sir John A. Macdonald.

 5. CTV Your Morning television with Ben Mulroney on August 16, 2017.
 Discussing controversy regarding Confederate statues in the United States and the bringing down of certain statues and the renaming of certain buildings in Canada.
 (My interview begins about 3:00)

 6. Television Interview with Steve Paikin on TVO’s The Agenda, aired May 30, 2017.
 Discussing newly published Sir John’s Echo: The Voice for a Stronger

 7. See how I answered this question: If you could have dinner with any Canadian prime minister who would it be?
 Who would you pick?
 Who do you think I picked?
 One guess!